mattbeshara/flymake-vnu/README.md

 # Installation

-First ensure that you have java installed and [download the NU HTML checker](https://github.com/validator/validator/releases/).
+Ensure that you have java installed and download the [NU HTML checker](https://github.com/validator/validator/releases/).
+Then, customize the `flymake-vnu-jar` variable to the location of the downloaded vnu.jar file.

 ## Usage